Activities to Improve Vision Skills

 My first experience with the concept of visual processing was when my daughter was six.
 She could read but did not want to; her progression to be becoming a fluent reader stalled and I began to believe that I had failed to pass on my “reading genes” to her.
 As luck would have it, a friend had been exploring her son’s vision problems and had stumbled onto a developmental ophthalmologist.
 She discovered that her son not only needed glasses but he had visual deficits as well.
 So off we trotted to the doctors, where after some easy tests they discovered that my daughter had “weak convergence”.
 Her eyes got tired easily when reading.
-We were prescribed eye exercises and within six months she had become an avid reader.
+We were prescribed eye exercises to do and within six months she had become an avid reader.

 This page contains affiliate links.
 Please visit our disclosure page for more information.